Astra-Gnome: Design

-Andrew Mazzara manufactured the body. was built in a light-speed quick four months.
+Andrew Mazzara of New York manufactured the body.
+It was built in a "lightning-quick" four months.
 Despite a 25% increase in size over the original Metropolitan body, the total weight remains under 2000 lb.
 About 400 lb of aluminum castings and extrusions were used, including fluted aluminum side panels that had been anodized in different blending colors.
 The hood features a futuristic gnome/astronaut logo, which also appears on the tailfin, and the taillights have a 1950s look.
 The bubble canopy provides unobstructed all-around vision while covering the passengers.
 A motor-driven aluminum arm opens the canopy from the back to allow walk-in entry and exit.
 The interior features bucket seats upholstered in blue and "space-age" gray upholstery with an integrated center console between them.
 An Astra-Gnome logo adorns the center of the chromed blue steering wheel.
 The control knobs, along with the gear shifter knob, are clear and transparent blue.

 Among its many features is a Hamilton "celestial time-zone clock permitting actual flight-type navigation."
 The acrylic glass bubble canopy also served as a sound chamber for the car's high fidelity radio and record player.
 The car included air conditioning and wrap-around bumper protection that was matched to the height of full-sized car bumpers.
 The 6 ft width of the concept car was much greater than contemporary passenger automobiles and allowed for extra interior room, as well as storage and luggage spaces that included six pieces of matched integrated luggage.
 The design made parking the wide Astra-Gnome easier by making the curb visible from the car.

 The concept car "disappeared into oblivion" after its exhibition to be recovered from a sealed high-rise office in New York City in 1980.
 The car is restored and can be seen in a California museum.
+It was also featured in the "Eyes on the Road" exhibit at the Petersen Automotive Museum.